 Using income corrected with an equivalence scale based on tax information (0.01)

 Following this list, the issue of non-taxed is the most central problem when working with tax data.
 The results in the empirical section showed, that fiscal adjustments have an influence on the share of non-taxed and this again influences the assessment of inequality.
-Furthermore, information on non-taxed is only available until 1995/1996 leaving the researcher back only with information on taxed.
+Furthermore, information on non-taxed is only available after 1995/1996 leaving the researcher with only information on taxed.
 Here an adequate method is needed to correct the inequality measure in regard to this missing information.
 The second point in our list refers to coverage issues.
-Our analysis showed that the distributions from tax and survey data differ substantially.
-This difference steams mainly from an upper middle class bias in the survey data which results in underestimation of inequality.
+Our analysis showed that the distributions of tax and survey data differ substantially.
+This difference stems mainly from an upper middle class bias in the survey data which results in underestimation of inequality.
 Another central difference of tax data is that statistical units are fiscal and not real households.
 This is crucial in the case of cohabitation without marriage, which is present in tax data as two single tax units.
 This leads to an overestimation of inequality and certainly to biases in the inequality trend as the „single-to-married-ratio“ varies in most western countries over time (trend towards more singles).
 The 4th place in the ranking goes to income definitions within tax data.
-Compared to other issues this seems to be a minor point, but we have to keep in mind, that aggregated tax data do not give the possibility to construct disposable incomes, epically the missing possibility to account for federal and communal taxes carries weight.
+Compared to other issues this seems to be a minor point, but we have to keep in mind, that aggregated tax data do not give the possibility to construct disposable incomes, especially the missing possibility to account for federal and communal taxes carries weight.
 Hence, the redistributional effect of taxes cannot be depicted, which leads summa summarum to an overestimation of inequality based on taxable income.
 Compared to the other issues the influence of special tax subjects and the implementation of the equivalence concept tailored to tax data are rather minor issues.

 A special section in the conclusion is dedicated to measurement issues, because the performed tests cannot be included in the ranking because other measures than the Gini coefficients were used and comparability in the sense of the ranking therefore is not suitable.
-Nonetheless, the performed test showed, that the judgment of inequality is strongly tied the chosen measurement coefficient and analysis are most fruitful, when different measures and approaches are used.
+Nonetheless, the performed test showed, that the judgment of inequality is strongly tied to the chosen measurement coefficient and analyses are most fruitful, when different measures and approaches are used.

 Given the presented findings from our methodological journey, is it possible to dissolve the presented contradiction in regard to the current state of research concerning the income inequality trend in Switzerland?
 Figure 5 displays the longest possible time series of Gini coefficients that can be calculated for Switzerland out of FTA tax statistics.
 This time series is based only on normal taxed units (information for special cases and non-taxed are not available for such a long time period) and calculated with taxable income.
-This series can be compared to the already showed results from the main Swiss Surveys.
-Having all the imperfections summarized above in mind we know that all these Gini-coefficients are not perfectly valid.
-While most factors discussed above lead to an overestimation of inequality with tax data and on the same time to an underestimation of inequality with survey data (non-response) it is not surprising that the level of inequality in general is higher with tax data.
+This series can be compared to the already shown results from the main Swiss Surveys.
+Having all the imperfections summarized above in mind we know that all these Gini coefficients are not perfectly valid.
+While most factors discussed above lead to an overestimation of inequality when using tax data and on the same time to an underestimation of inequality when using survey data (non-response) it is not surprising that the level of inequality in general is higher with tax data.
 The truth probably lies between the presented series from tax data and survey data.
 But what do we learn if we focus on the possibility to assess inequality trends?